 (3) The Director may, by order published in the Gazette, vary or revoke an order under subregulation (2)(k).

+(4) In subregulation (2)(n) —

+“professionally qualified engineer” means a person who —

+(a) holds a power electrical engineering specialisation; and

+(b) is, or is eligible to be, a member of the Institution of Engineers Australia otherwise than at the grade of student.

 [Regulation 19 amended in Gazette 23 Dec 1994 p.
 7134 and 7135; 6 Sep 1996 p.
-4412.]
+4412; 31 Dec 2007 p.
+6497-500, 6537 and 6539.]

 20. Effect of licence

-(1) An electrical worker’s licence shall be endorsed as an “A” grade licence (electrical mechanic, or, electrical fitter, or both), a “C” grade licence or a restricted licence according to the qualifications of the person in question.
+(1) An electrical worker’s licence is to be endorsed, according to the qualifications of the person to whom the licence is to be issued, as —

+(a) an electrician’s licence; or

+(b) an electrician’s training licence; or

+(c) a restricted licence.

+(2) An electrical worker’s licence is subject to such restrictions and conditions, if any, as may be specified in the licence.

-(2) An electrical worker’s licence endorsed as an electrical mechanic’s licence authorises the holder of the licence to carry out electrical installing work and an electrical worker’s licence endorsed as an electrical fitter’s licence authorises the holder of the licence to carry out electrical fitting work.
+(2a) An electrical worker’s licence endorsed as an electrician’s licence authorises the holder of the licence to carry out electrical installing work and electrical fitting work.

 (3) Where a licence of a kind referred to in subregulation (2) is endorsed as —

-(a) an “A” grade licence, the work authorised by the licence may be carried out without supervision;
+(a) an electrician’s licence, the work authorised by the licence may be carried out without supervision;

-(b) a “C” grade licence, the work authorised by the licence shall be effectively supervised in accordance with regulation 50(4) by the holder of an “A” grade licence of that kind.
+(b) an electrician’s training licence, the work authorised by the licence shall be effectively supervised in accordance with regulation 50(4) by the holder of an electrician’s licence.

-(4) Subject to subregulation (5) a restricted licence authorises the holder of the licence to carry out electrical work (including testing) associated with or for the purposes of the holder’s trade or calling subject to such restrictions and conditions as are specified in the licence.
+(4) Subject to subregulation (5) a restricted licence authorises the holder of the licence to carry out electrical work (including testing) associated with or for the purposes of the holder’s trade or calling.

 (5) A restricted licence does not authorise the holder of the licence to carry out the installation or alteration of fixed wiring.

 [Regulation 20 amended in Gazette 6 Sep 1996 p.
-4413.]
+4413; 31 Dec 2007 p.
+6500-1.]

 21. Effect of permit